isomerpages/nlb-biblioasia/_oct-to-dec-2024/At Wat Ananda, Thai Buddhism with a Singaporean Twist.md

 <img src="/images/Vol%2020%20Issue%203/Wat%20Ananda/guangyin_statue_x.jpg" style="width: 65%;">
 <div style="background-color: white;">A statue of Guanyin outside the main shrine, 2024. <i>Photo by Jimmy Yap.</i></div>

 Wat Ananda may be known as a Thai temple but it definitely shows signs of being localised.
 Although older Thais still show up in traditional Thai costume on religious occasions, the temple has become a place for Singaporeans to get a dose of Theravada Buddhism and the Land of Smiles all at once.
-Even <i>what</i> the temple celebrates and how it celebrates those occasions have been adapted to local culture and customs, and Singaporeans’ cravings for blessings.
+Even <i>what</i> the temple celebrates and <i>how</i> it celebrates those occasions have been adapted to local culture and customs, and Singaporeans’ cravings for blessings.

 #### **Loy Krathong**